-In case you haven’t heard, the FDIC recently has been scrutinizing how banks are treating single items that are repeatedly rejected for insufficient funds.
+In case you haven’t heard, the FDIC recently has been scrutinizing how banks are treating single transactions that are repeatedly rejected for insufficient funds.

 Guidelines for Insufficient Funds and Fees